designforsf/brigade-matchmaker/docs/installation.md

 python db-match-algo.py data-sci/python data-science/machine-learning null developer
 ```

-## 7. Running and testing the Project Match system
+## 7. Running and Basic Testing

+Project Match uses the microservices approach, and requires the operator to run a number of processes in order to enable users to interact with the main website.

-### Terminal 1: Start MongoDB
+### Terminal 1: MongoDB

-This needs to be running (if it isn't running already).
+MongoDB needs to be running (if it isn't already).

-### Terminal 2: New Member Front-End / JSON API
+### Terminal 2: REST API

+The api component needs to be running, (if it isn't already).

+### Terminal 3: Main Website

+The main component needs to be running, (if it isn't already).

+### Terminal 4: Messaging

-This needs to be running, (if it isn't running already).
+The messaging component needs to be running, (if it isn't already).

-### Terminal 3: Test the matching algorithm
+### Terminal 5: Test the matching algorithm

 The following interacts with the JSON API, querying with three sets of criteria and returning matching projects for each.